AzureAD/microsoft-authentication-library-for-go/README.md

 If you find and bug or have a feature request, please raise the issue on [GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-go/issues).

-## Submit Feedback
-We'd like your thoughts on this library.
-Please complete [this short survey.](https://forms.office.com/r/s4waBAytFJ)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a